orend/register/register.md

 ```
 We first find the user or create it if it doesn't exist.
 Then we notify the user she was added to the mailing list via ```NotifiesUser``` (probably asking her to confirm).
 We update the user record with the name of the mailing list and then render a json representation of the user.

-The logic in this controller is pretty simple, but it's still too complicated for a controller and should be extracted out.
+The logic here is pretty straight forward, but it's still too complicated for a controller and should be extracted out.
 But where to?
-The word '``user``' in almost every line here suggests that we should push it into the ```User``` model (that's [Feature Envy](http://sourcemaking.com/refactoring/feature-envy)).
+The word ```user``` in almost every line here suggests that we should push it into the ```User``` model (that's [Feature Envy](http://sourcemaking.com/refactoring/feature-envy)).
 Let's try this:

 Extracting Logic to a Fat Model
 --------------